android/kotlin-guides/style.md

 * Lines where obeying the column limit is not possible (for example, a long URL in KDoc)
 * `package` and `import` statements
-* Command lines in a comment that may be cut-and-pasted into a shell.
+* Command lines in a comment that may be cut-and-pasted into a shell

 ### Where to break